 Yes, the CAO may be the dominant means of gaining further education in Ireland, but it is not the only way.

 The points system can cause a large amount of stress to Leaving Certificate students as the points they need may elude them.
 Thankfully, there are alternatives to the CAO available.
-These alternatives not only can help you find employment but can also help you to cheat the system and gain entry to a variety of CAO courses.
-So, instead of saying ‘no’ in despair if you don’t get the points you need this August, say ‘no’ to the CAO and opt for an alternative route to your dream career.
+These alternatives not only can help you gain new skills but can also help you opt for an alternative route to your dream career.